Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 How to Become an Oncology Nurse

-Many people who enter the healthcare industry have a particular interest in caring for others.
+Many people who enter the healthcare industry are particularly interested in caring for others.
 When it comes to caring for someone with cancer, that interest can take on a more dedicated form.

 With roughly 40% of Americans likely to be diagnosed with cancer at some point, there’s a good chance that a fight with the disease — whether a loved one’s or one’s own — can heighten one’s interest in caring for others with cancer or working to cure it.
 For those individuals, oncology nursing may be their calling.

-The career requires specialized training, however, it is a rewarding one with outstanding earning potential and job security.
+The career requires specialized training.
+However, it is rewarding with outstanding earning potential and job security.

-If you’re interested in becoming an oncology nurse, you’re in the right place.
+If you want to become an oncology nurse, you’re in the right place.
 Below, we’ll review the nursing program and qualifications you need to become an oncology nurse.
-We’ll also discuss some of the traits that can make you an outstanding oncology nurse.
+We’ll also discuss some traits that can make you an outstanding oncology nurse.

 What is an Oncology Nurse?